nbakas/ANNBN.jl/ReadMe.md

 Start with example in /test/100_variables.jl .
 You may change the input xx_train, yy_train, the nomber of observations, etc., and compare with other methods.

-> Classification & Computer Vision
+> Classification for Computer Vision

 Start with example in /test/MNIST/__mnist-all-digits_for_1_2_3_4_in_Table_2_and_RF_GB.jl .
 You may reproduce the results in Table 2 of the manuscript.